-Tony has been at Middlesex since 1991, first as a postgraduate student in CASCAAD, and since 1994 as a tutor and subject leader for interior and spatial design programmes, and is currently Programme Leader for the MA Interior Architecture course, and Admissions Coordinator for the Interior Architecture & Design Directorate.
+Tony has been at Middlesex since 1991, first as a postgraduate student in CASCAAD, and since 1994 as a tutor and subject leader for interior and spatial design programmes, and currently teaches on the MA Interiors (Architecture & Design) course, and is the Admissions & Exchange Coordinator for the Interior Architecture & Design Directorate.

 Subsequently, Tony spent a number of years working for architectural and CAD software developers, as well as commercial users, in a variety of technical, user and international support and consultancy roles in the UK, Europe, and the Middle and Far East.
 Seeking a more creative challenge, Tony completed an MA in Computer Integrated Publishing at Middlesex University in 1992.
-Tony has since remained in education as an academic, initially focussing on the uses and application of computing methods in the design process, first at the Royal College of Art, and later at Middlesex where he continues to teach and research.
+Tony has since remained in education as an academic, initially focussing on the uses and application of computing methods in the design process, first at the Royal College of Art, and since 1994 at Middlesex where he continues to teach.

 1976 Diploma in Architecture (RIBA Part 2 exempt) : Thames Polytechnic (later University of Greenwich)

 1977 MSc in Environmental Psychology : University of Surrey

 1993 MA in Computer-Integrated Publishing : Middlesex University